stmorse/stmorse.github.io/_posts/2022-12-23-gaussian-process.md

 My goal is to explain this how I'd want it explained to me.
 So, I assume you're me -- some background in probability, familiarity with foundational machine learning concepts,  basic coding proficiency, and a fleeting attention span that demands non-rigorous explanations the first go-around.

 So I'm going to skip things like re-deriving Gaussian distribution properties, or linear regression in a Bayesian context.
 I assume you've seen this before, or are comfortable looking it up.
-(I can't rederive the predictive posterior for a Bayesian linear regression off the cuff, but I don't particularly want to slog through it again either if it's not essential to building intuition.)
+(I can't rederive the predictive posterior for a Bayesian linear regression off the cuff, but I don't particularly want to slog through it again right now either.)

-My favorite references for this are the gorgeous, interactive [Distill.pub article](https://distill.pub/2019/visual-exploration-gaussian-processes/) (btw, Distill.pub [RIP](https://distill.pub/2021/distill-hiatus/), so sad), the resources on [gaussianprocess.org](http://gaussianprocess.org) including this [slick interactive](http://www.infinitecuriosity.org/vizgp), this [friendly orientation](https://thegradient.pub/gaussian-process-not-quite-for-dummies/) that is maybe closest to the tone I'm aiming for, Peter Roelant's [blog on GPs](https://peterroelants.github.io/posts/gaussian-process-tutorial/) (his blog is really good, check it out), and of course, the [standard text by Rasmussen and Williams](http://gaussianprocess.org/gpml/chapters/RW.pdf).
+My favorite references for this are the gorgeous, interactive [Distill.pub article](https://distill.pub/2019/visual-exploration-gaussian-processes/) (btw, Distill.pub [RIP](https://distill.pub/2021/distill-hiatus/), so sad), the resources on [gaussianprocess.org](http://gaussianprocess.org) including this [slick interactive](http://www.infinitecuriosity.org/vizgp), this [friendly orientation](https://thegradient.pub/gaussian-process-not-quite-for-dummies/) that is maybe closest to the tone I'm aiming for, Peter Roelant's [blog on GPs](https://peterroelants.github.io/posts/gaussian-process-tutorial/) (his blog is really good, check it out).

+And of course, the [standard text by Rasmussen and Williams](http://gaussianprocess.org/gpml/chapters/RW.pdf).

 ## Introductions